-Figure 19 displays movement by age and size of 862 juvenile sablefish tagged in Southeast Alaska, for which recovery size was available.
-In the panel displaying recoveries 0-2 years following release (2 - 3 year olds), the majority of fish are still in the small size group, and very few fish have been recaptured in outside waters.
+Figure 16 displays movement by age and size of 862 juvenile sablefish tagged in Southeast Alaska, for which recovery size was available.
+In the panel displaying recoveries 0-2 years following release (2-3 year olds), the majority of fish are still in the small size group, and very few fish have been recaptured in outside waters.
 Most fish captured within 2 years following tagging are sport-caught in inside Southeast Alaska waters.
-Over half of the tagged juvenile sablefish recaptured 3-4 years following tagging (4 - 5 year olds) have become medium-sized fish, and 33% remain small-sized fish (Fig. 19).
-These small fish are likely males, as they grow slower than females.
-By this age/size, most of the sablefish have moved out of the shallow inshore bays into offshore waters, where they have become vulnerable to commercial fishing gear.
+Over half of the tagged juvenile sablefish recaptured 3-4 years following tagging (4-5 year olds) have become medium-sized fish, and 33% remain small-sized fish (Fig. 16).
+These small fish are likely males, as they grow slower than females (Echave et al. 2012).
+By this age/size, most of the sablefish have moved out of the shallow inshore bays into offshore waters where they have become vulnerable to commercial fishing gear.
 The majority of recoveries are in the EGOA and CGOA.
-By the time fish are recovered 5-6 years following tagging (6-7-year-old fish; Fig. 19), the majority are in the medium to large size class.
-As of this writing, the number of recoveries in the WGOA, AI, and BS are increasing, but the EGOA and CGOA still have the highest recoveries of these fish.
-This could also be a result of higher fishing concentration in these areas.
-At age 8 and older, the majority of recoveries were large fish (Fig. 19).
-In addition, there were far more recoveries of tagged juveniles 7+ years following tagging than in the earlier years, re-emphasizing size and age when the majority of sablefish are vulnerable to the commercial fishery.
+By the time fish are recovered 5-6 years following tagging (6-7-year-old fish; Fig. 16), the great majority are in the medium to large size class.
+At this point, the number of recoveries in the WGOA, AI, and BS are increasing, but the EGOA and CGOA still have the highest recoveries of these fish.
+This could also be a result of higher fishing effort in these areas.
+At age 8 and older, the majority of recoveries were large fish (Fig. 16).
+In addition, there were far more recoveries of tagged juveniles 7+ years following tagging than in the earlier years, re-emphasizing the size and age when the majority of sablefish are caught in the commercial fishery.